merlinkv/ZX_Dandanator_MTD/README.md

 * "Pause" switch for games.
 * Power LED.

-In short, the ZX Dandanator MTD is a Dandanator 2.1b with Double ROMSet, Multiply integrated and some little things added.
+In short, the ZX Dandanator MTD is a Dandanator 2.1b with Double ROMSet, Multiply integrated and some updates.

 A few thoughts about my "Pause" switch: